SARCOIDOSIS & PROVING DISABILITY

 For example, some patients with liver granulomas do not report any liver-related symptoms.
 However, the severity of symptoms can depend on how long the illness has been going on.
 If granulomas have been forming and creating scar tissue, symptoms may be worse.

 Some patients who experience sudden onset of disease have Lofgren’s syndrome, a form of sarcoidosis that affects the lymph nodes.
 Lofgren’s syndrome produces red nodules under the skin.
 Also, the patient normally has a fever and arthritis pain.
 Fortunately, for patients with Lofgren’s syndrome, the disease goes into spontaneous remission in more than 50% of patients within 3 years of diagnosis.
-It goes into remission in two thirds of patients within a decade and recurrence occurs in fewer than 5% of patients.
+It goes into remission in two thirds of patients within a decade and occurs again in fewer than 5% of patients.

 What are sarcoidosis symptoms when it affects the eyes?